Palantir.net's Guide to Digital Governance: Web-Based Applications

 - How are third party services expanded or scaled across the organization if needs grow?

 There are certainly many more considerations to make based on the specific application or service, and the functionality it offers.
-I recommend evaluating each application that is a functional part of your website to determine the appropriate governance policies for each.
+We recommend evaluating each application that is a functional part of your website to determine the appropriate governance policies for each.

 This post is part of a larger series of posts, which make up a Guide to Digital Governance Planning.
 The sections follow a specific order intended to help you start at a high-level of thinking and then focus on greater and greater levels of detail.
 The sections of the guide are as follows: